politicalwatch/politicalwatch.es/content/en/index.md

 subtitle: "Political Watch is a plataform of politic innovation that promotes the monitoring, surveillance and citizen participation through developments based on civic technologies to promote the sustainable development."
 featuredItem:
   title: '#ColeSeguro'
-  subtitle: 'The right for education in the times of COVID'
+  subtitle: 'The right to education in the times of COVID'
   description: 'The COVID-19 has raised big challenges in the right to education.
-Despite the different plans to come back to the classrooms, the 2020/2021 course started with big questions about the way the right to education could be guaranteed in safety conditions.
+Despite the different back to school plans, the 2020/2021 school year started with big questions about the way the right to education could be guaranteed in safety conditions.
 This report analyzes this question focusing in public investment in education, the state of affairs in the educational centers and the citizenship perception about the measures taken.'
   button: 'Check the results'
   link: 'http://coleseguro.es'
   image: /images/featured.png